sercankulcu/sercankulcu.github.io/_teaching/data-structures.md

 Chapter 9: Maps, Hash Tables
 ---

-In the landscape of data structures, maps, hash tables, and sets stand as essential components, providing sophisticated means for data organization and retrieval.
-Maps allow us to associate key-value pairs, facilitating the storage and retrieval of data through a unique key, which is invaluable in applications ranging from database systems to efficient caching mechanisms.
-Hash tables, a cornerstone of data structure design, utilize hash functions to optimize data retrieval by mapping keys to specific memory locations.
-Their efficiency in search and insertion operations makes them a crucial tool for building data storage and indexing systems.
+Our journey then takes us to hash tables, which use hash functions to map keys to specific values, ensuring rapid data retrieval.
+Understanding hash tables is vital for efficient data storage and retrieval, especially when dealing with large datasets.

 * Sunum-Hash Tabloları <a href="http://sercankulcu.github.io/files/data_structures/slides/Bolum_09_Hash_Tablosu.pdf">[pdf]</a>
 * Lecture Notes <a href="http://sercankulcu.github.io/files/data_structures/Chapter_05_Maps_Hash_Tables_Sets.pdf">[pdf]</a>